ejsoft/cms-core/README.md

-# ejCMS based on Yii2
+# Ease CMS based on Yii2
 `This script is in beta, please do not use it in production.`

 ## Before you start